Britain’s unorthodox deep geothermal plant

 United Downs Geothermal has since signed a Power Purchase Agreement (PPA) with Ecotricity, paving the way for producing the very first commercial geothermal power in the UK.

-A binary geothermal power station is currently under construction, in which the geothermal brine is used to heat another fluid to power the turbines.
-This is due to the geothermal water being too rich in valuable minerals and corrosives that would reduce the turbine’s life.
+A binary geothermal power station is currently under construction, in which the geothermal brine heats another fluid to power the turbines.
+This is because the geothermal water is too rich in valuable minerals and corrosives that would reduce the turbine’s life.

 According to this site, the geothermal power plant will have a capacity of 10 megawatts of electrical power and 55 megawatts of thermal power.
 This is enough to give electricity for about 10,000 homes and provide heating for many more, although we assume a large proportion of this energy may be used for Lithium extraction.